 Table 2 shows weighted and unweighted ERR averages for all closed projects with an ERR and by selected categories.
 It also shows the number of projects included in the respective average calculation and the funds disbursed.
 The table shows the overall average, averages by sector, by closing year, by three different project sizes, and by compact.
 The compact category is organized according to GDP per capita in the year he country was selected.

-The top line entry in Table 2 shows the average ERR for the 86 projects.
+The bottom line entry in Table 2 shows the average ERR for the 86 projects.
 The weighted average (by disbursed funds) at compact closeout is 13.2 percent.
 The ERRs reported in Table 2 range from -5.5 to 34.7%.

 While the reported averages per sector and per project size usually do not vary dramatically, the averages by year and by country compact show high variability.
 The average closeout ERR for compacts that closed in 2015 is lower than other years.
 The compacts that closed in 2015 are Moldova and Senegal.
 In the compact category the weighted average ERRs range from -5.5 to 20.3%.
 Moldova’s ERR at -5.5 percent is the lowest overall followed by Nicaragua, Burkina Faso, Tanzania, Senegal, and Lesotho.
 El Salvador, Morocco, Ghana and Namibia’s weighted closeout ERR stand out at around 20 percent.
 We note that the number of compacts reporting all ERRs planned is 17.
 4